 A vegetarian diet is full of good things for you, just watch your portions.

 Be sure to get your protein and fat at every meal to help reduce overall carbs.
 Stay away from packaged and processed vegetarian foods.
 And avoid breads, pastas, rice and other starches.

-Hope you find this vegetarian food list for diabetes.
+I hope you find this vegetarian food list for diabetes helpful.